 Start by taking our Sugar Intolerance quiz to see if you should talk to your doctor about getting tested for CSID.

 Then explore this website to get the important info you need without being overwhelmed, including how to:

 - Identify Sugar Intolerance symptoms in adults

-- See what Sugar Intolerance tests can aid in the diagnosis of CSID
+- See which Sugar Intolerance tests can aid in the diagnosis of CSID

 - Start and follow a Sugar Intolerance diet that you’ll enjoy (really), so that you avoid bad sugar- and starch-filled foods

 You can fill up on a lot more Sugar Intolerance basics in What is Sugar Intolerance? and other articles in the information section of this website.